klcantrell/letters/README.md

 ## Tests

-- Run `npm test` to see the test cases created to check this app's functionality
+- Run `npm test` to run the unit tests and test cases created to check this app's functionality
+- Run `npm run test:cases` to run only the test cases created to check this app's functionality